Skip to content

 Now, you should issue:

-anaddb < trf2_5.files > trf2_5.log
+anaddb trf2_5.abi > trf2_5.log

 The file trf2_5.abo contains the list of eigenvalues, for all the needed q-wavevectors.
-You can iopen it, and have a look at the different sections of the file.
+You can open it, and have a look at the different sections of the file.
 Note that the interatomic force constants are computed (they are needed for the Fourier interpolation), but not printed.

-Please, open also the other output file, named trf2_5_B2EPS.freq.
+Please, open also the other output file, named trf2_5o_B2EPS.freq.
 It contains the frequencies, in a format suitable for graphical output, using the program band2eps (the latter should be more documented, and will not be described in the present tutorial).

 band2eps < trf2_6.files > trf2_6.log

 The file trf2_6.abo.eps has been produced.
 It is an .eps file (eps stand for Encapsulated PostScript).
-You can use the program ghostview to vizualize it.
+You can use the program ghostview to visualize it.
 The command to issue will depend on the way you have configured your machine, but the following might perhaps do the work:

 gv trf2_6.abo.eps